 The 2018 scholarship application process is closed.
 A committee of educators and community leaders reviewed the amazing applications from inspiring young activists around the state and chose four students for their inspirational work in standing up for civil liberties in their schools and communities.
 Meet the 2018 scholarship winners and watch a short video highlighting their activism.
 We are grateful for the support of the B. W. Bastian Foundation and McCarthey Family Foundation for this year's scholarship program.

 2018 is the eleventh year that the ACLU of Utah will award scholarships to eligible college bound Utah high school seniors who have demonstrated a strong commitment to civil liberties through some form of activism.
-This year, for the first time, we are offering two $3,000 and two $2,000 awards – for a total of $10,000 in scholarships!

 If you have stood up for:

 - Racial Justice

 If you are serious about fighting for the constitutional rights of everyone, return the Student Activist Scholarship Program Application.

 PAST WINNERS: ACLU of Utah scholarship winners have come from many parts of Utah including American Fork, Brigham City, Herrman, Kearns, Logan, Moab, Nephi, Ogden, Orem, Provo, Salt Lake City, St. George, and Taylorsville.
 Their civil liberties work includes programs and activities that advocate for racial diversity, rights of disabled students, women’s equality, freedom of religion, freedom of expression, and equality for all.
 Meet the past winners >>

 - Be a current high school senior planning on entering an accredited college or university as a full-time, degree-seeking student;

 - Have attained a minimum cumulative GPA of 3.0 on a 4.0 scale.
 If the GPA is less than 3.0, the applicant is still eligible but must submit an explanation for the lower GPA;